telerik/xaml-docs/controls/radscheduleview/styles-and-templates/styling-groupheaders.md

 * __Generate GroupHeaderStyleSelector from installation folder__

-In the RadControls installation folder on your computer, go to Themes folder and select the theme that you use in your application.
+In the UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} installation folder on your computer, go to Themes folder and select the theme that you use in your application.
 Drill down to find the ScheduleView.xaml file in that directory.
 From this resource dictionary you can extract the GroupHeaderStyleSelector and any needed resources that it uses.

 * __Generate GroupHeaderStyleSelector from RadScheduleView template__